jacob-heathorn/mimxrt1170evk/README.md

 This platform demonstrates cyphal (https://github.com/jacob-heathorn/microcyphal) on ThreadX.

-NOTE: This is not yet ready for safety-critical applications.
-Some of the HAL still needs to be handwritten and we need to implement proper error handling to replace asserts.
+NOTE: This is not yet ready for safety-critical applications
+* Some of the HAL still needs to be handwritten.
+* We need to implement proper error handling to replace asserts.
+* Bump pools can be replaced by fixed pools for safety-critical memory management.

 # Setup Instructions